 For the next few weeks select just one conversation a day and for the first couple of minutes of this conversation observe their eye accessing movements.

 When you see their eyes moving wait, however difficult it may be!

 And only speak when they again look at you - connect with you.

 And, if at times, your enthusiasm or your impatience gets the better of you and you do cut across their thinking apologise for this.
 This is not just a courtesy it also subtly demonstrates that you are, indeed, paying attention to their non-verbal as well as to their verbal communication.

-Finally, if you don’t spend a lot of your daily time interacting with people look for opportunities when you are out and about to talk to people so that you can “wire in” your NLP skills.
+Finally, if you don't spend a lot of your daily time interacting with people look for opportunities when you are out and about to talk to people so that you can “wire in” this NLP skill.
 Just a minute or two once or twice a day will make a significant difference.

-You’ll find more articles on Rep Systems here:
+You'll find more articles on the NLP Representational Systems here: